Marquez-David/SpotifyClone/web/README.md

 bun run dev
 ```

-If everything is set up _correctly_, you should see your new web running locally in http://localhost:4321/.
+If everything is set up _correctly_, you should see your new web application running in http://localhost:4321/.